Lutheran Disaster Response in the Carolinas

 The NC and SC Synod Councils along with both Offices of the Bishop have been working since August on this process to envision how this grant could be used to bless the Carolinas in our disaster preparedness work.
 The envisioning and interviewing process led us to Pastor Ruth Ann and Pastor Ray who both have experience through their internships on the Gulf Coast in the aftermath of Hurricane Katrina and a passion for this ministry.

-They will share this call a half-time each and will begin on February 15.
+They share this call a half-time each.
 Meet them below.

 Pastor Ruth Ann Sipe

 Pastor Ruth Ann Sipe has worked as a construction estimator, project manager, and manufacturing customer service manager.
 She was active in the NC Synodical Women’s Organization, serving on the NC SWO Board and as a delegate to two Triennial Gatherings.
 She graduated from Montreat College with a B.B.A. in 1998, and from Lutheran Theological Southern Seminary (LTSS) with an M. Div. in 2008.
 She also received a Spiritual Direction Certification from LTSS in 2022.
 She has served the NC Synod congregations of Becks, Lexington; Mt.
 Zion, Richfield; and St. Stephen’s, Gold Hill.
 She has served on the NC Synod stewardship team and the planning team for the Lutheran and Moravian Women in Ministry retreat.
 She spends her spare time knitting or crocheting.